SnickerdoodleLabs/protocol/documentation/sdql/INSIGHTS.md

 Related terms: Returns, Answers

-When a data wallet receives a query from a campaign it opted in to, it evaluates the query.
+When a data wallet receives a query from a campaign it opted in to, it filters and evaluates the query.
 Informally the term **insight** refers to the answers given to a query, which will be validated by an insight platform to determine which rewards will be handed off to the data wallet.

 More formally, **insight** is an object built by [QueryParsingEngine.ts](/packages/core/src/implementations/business/utilities/QueryParsingEngine.ts) respecting the data wallet permissions and the logic compensation expressions.